Digging Safely - Know what's below

 - Visit ClickBeforeYouDig.com to get your underground utilities marked: It’s important to know where your underground utilities are so you don’t accidentally hit them once you start digging in your yard.
-At least two days before you start your yard work, visit clickbeforeyoudig.com to get your underground utilities marked - for free!
+Before you plan to start your work, visit clickbeforeyoudig.com to get your underground utilities marked - for free!

 Yellow flags or temporary paint mark the approximate location of your natural gas lines.
 The markings are valid for 30 days.

 - Plan Your Work Area: Your natural gas lines may be shallower than you think.
 As soil moves, changes or erodes, a line could be a few inches below the surface.
 It’s easy to puncture a natural gas line.
 Avoid this by planning your work area.

 For distribution lines, avoid digging within one metre of either side of the locate markings if possible.